Helter Skelter (song): Cover versions

 In 1988, a U2 recording was used as the opening track on their album Rattle and Hum.
 The song was recorded live at the McNichols Sports Arena in Denver, Colorado on 8 November 1987.
 Introducing the song, Bono said, "This is a song Charles Manson stole from the Beatles.
 We’re stealing it back."
-Aerosmith included a cover of "Helter Skelter", recorded in 1975, on their 1991 compilation Pandora's Box compilation.
+Aerosmith included a cover of "Helter Skelter", recorded in 1975, on their 1991 compilation Pandora's Box.
 Aerosmith's version charted at number 21 on the Album Rock Tracks chart in the US.

-Oasis recorded a cover of "Helter Skelter", released in 2000 as a B-side on their "Who Feels Love?" single.
-They also performed the song on their world tour promoting their fourth album Standing on the Shoulder of Giants in the early 2000s.
-A live version was included on their live album Familiar to Millions.

 "Helter Skelter" has been covered by many other artists, including Pat Benatar, Vow Wow, Hüsker Dü, Dianne Heatherington and Thrice.
-Shock rock artist Rob Zombie collaborated with Marilyn Manson on a cover of "Helter Skelter", which was released in 2018 to promote their co-headlining "Twins of Evil: The Second Coming Tour".
+Shock rock artists Rob Zombie and Marilyn Manson collaborated on a cover of "Helter Skelter", which was released in 2018 to promote their co-headlining "Twins of Evil: The Second Coming Tour".
 Their version peaked at number nine on Billboard's Hard Rock Digital Songs.
+Japanese electronic rock band Boom Boom Satellites included a cover of "Helter Skelter" on their 2013 album Embrace.
 Swiss industrial black metal band Samael covered the song on their 2017 album Hegemony, with a music video released in 2021 where they credit "Helter Skelter" as being the "first metal song ever recorded".